william-opie/home-media-server/README.md

 Caddy makes this easy by using Let's Encrypt and a [supported ACME challenge provider](https://caddy.community/t/how-to-use-dns-provider-modules-in-caddy-2/8148).
 For simplicity, this project uses Cloudflare.

-Set the CloudFlare `.env` values, and make sure to enter your Cloudflare account email address on the base Caddyfile.
-(Note: You will need to rename the `example_Caddyfile` file to `Caddyfile` for Caddy to function properly).
+Set the CloudFlare `.env` values, and make sure your Cloudflare account email address is set within the base Caddyfile.

 ### Accessing from the outside with Tailscale